o3de/o3de.org/content/docs/user-guide/networking/settings.md

 | LoadLevel              | Unloads the current level and loads a new one with the given asset name.  | *(Required)* Path to a level file.                                              | Command is not specific to network or multiplayer but used for all games and simulations.                                                                                         |
 | sv_launch_local_client | Launches a local client and connects to this host server.                 |                                                                                 | Only works if currently hosting. |

 These console commands can be executed dynamically via the [console command line](/docs/user-guide/editor/console/) or placed within a console command configuration file, usually with the `.cfg` suffix.
-Commands will be executed in order written.
+Commands will be executed in the order written.

 For a networked game or simulation, a typical server configuration file should contain: